side menu

 3. A customer sends a request to a live chat.
 In this case, the request is automatically registered in the system through preconfigured business processes.

-Request are stored in the Requests app within the ServiceDesk 2.0 solution.
-By default, all registered tickets are displayed in the app as a table, containing key information about the request: priority, subject, applicant, topic, status, assignee, etc.
+By default, all registered requests are displayed in the app as a table, containing key information about the request: priority, subject, applicant, topic, status, assignee, etc.

 In the table settings, you can select which item properties to display and configure data sorting options.